Mark-MDO47/CforArduinoClass/03_YakityYak/README.md

   "My wife said I should do lunges to stay in shape.
 That would be a big step forward.", "I used to run a dating service for chickens.
 But I was struggling to make hens meet."
 /*
   "My hotel tried to charge me ten dollars extra for air conditioning.
-That wasn’t cool.",
+That wasn't cool.",
           < ... >
-  "A man walks into a magic forest and tries to cut down a talking tree. \"You can't cut me down,\" the tree complains. \"I’m a talking tree!\" The man responds, \"You may be a talking tree, but you will dialogue.\"", */
+  "A man walks into a magic forest and tries to cut down a talking tree. \"You can't cut me down,\" the tree complains. \"I'm a talking tree!\" The man responds, \"You may be a talking tree, but you will dialogue.\"", */
 }; // end DAD_JOKES[]